Maffsie/fuzzlr/README.md

 Remote
 ------
 For debian 7 or earlier users, you'll need to follow these steps first:
-- SSH into your server, run `apt-get update` followed by `apt-get upgrade` to make sure your system is up-to-date.
+- `ssh` into your server, run `apt-get update` followed by `apt-get upgrade` to make sure your system is up-to-date.
 - Run `apt-get install build-essential`.
 This will install a more or less complete compile environment.
 - `mkdir udns` followed by `cd udns`, then `wget http://www.corpit.ru/mjt/udns/udns-0.4.tar.gz && wget http://ftp.de.debian.org/debian/pool/main/u/udns/udns_0.4-1.debian.tar.gz`.
 Then, `tar xfz udns-0.4.tar.gz && tar xfz udns_0.4-1.debian.tar.gz && mv debian udns-0.4/` and `cd udns-0.4`.
 - Run `dpkg-buildpackage` then `cd ..` and run `dpkg -i *.deb` as root.
 - `cd ..` and `rm -rf udns`

 For ubuntu users, these steps should be followed instead:
-- SSH into your server, run `apt-get update` followed by `apt-get upgrade` to make sure your system is up-to-date.
+- `ssh` into your server, run `apt-get update` followed by `apt-get upgrade` to make sure your system is up-to-date.
 - Run `apt-get install build-essential libudns-dev`.
 This will install a more or less complete compile environment.

 From then on, all steps apply to any debian-based distribution: